shruti0809-raj/shruti0809-raj/README.md

 # Hi, I'm Shruti

-I’m an Associate Director in market research and an online MS-HCI student at Georgia Tech, exploring how AI and data systems influence real-world decisions, inequality, and global power structures.
+I’m an Associate Director in market research and currently pursuing an online MS in Human-Computer Interaction at Georgia Tech, Atlanta.

+I study and build around AI and emerging technologies, focusing on how these systems influence real-world decisions, shape economies, and redistribute power across societies.

+My work is driven by an interest in the intersection of technology and policy—particularly how systems can be made **safer, more inclusive, and aligned with real-world contexts**, especially in emerging economies like India.

+I believe India has significant potential to contribute to the future of AI, given its talent base and evolving policy ecosystem, and I aim to contribute toward maximizing the benefits of these technologies while minimizing systemic risks.

 ---